lsst-dm/dmtn-168/index.rst

   from the Storage Element (SE), executing the payload, uploading the output to the SE, and sending the final job status to the PanDA server.
 And pilot jobs are started by pilot-starter jobs, which are provided by the Harvester.
   Currently there are many dependencies of ATLAS and CVMFS in the env setup necessary to run the pilot jobs and authenticate them to pull payload jobs from the PanDA server.
-We are examining/removing these dependencies, and integrate the minimum OSG stack software into a container.
+We are examining/removing those dependencies, and integrate the minimum OSG stack software into a container.
 The pilot test is debugged on Google GCP with simple commands, then with lsst jobs interactively.
 If necessary, some tunings would be made in the pilot code.
 After that, we will test it on the Google kubernetes cluster.